-Firstly, I simple adore the simplistic and natural look of their pieces!
-As cute and exciting as other children’s furniture can be – I’m looking at you, bright rocket-ship themed bed! – they can be super distracting for young children.
+Firstly, I simply adore the simplistic and natural look of their pieces!
+As cute and exciting as other children’s furniture can be – I’m looking at you, bright rocket-ship-themed bed! – they can be super distracting for young children.

-If rooms are overly decorated or vibrant, this can pose a hinderance to your child’s ability to focus and increase chances of frustration/upset.
-That is exactly why I am drawn to the Montessori style – It is the perfect combination of simplicity, functionality and beauty.
+If rooms are overly decorated or vibrant, this can pose a hindrance to your child’s ability to focus and increase the chances of frustration/upset.
+That is exactly why I am drawn to the Montessori style – It is the perfect combination of simplicity, functionality, and beauty.

 Extra bonus?
 The muted and/or natural tones of Montessori furniture also assist in reducing upset caused by over-stimulation!

 Remember the basics: Simple, functional, and independent.
 When choosing or building Montessori furniture pieces, aim for items that will let your child have full access to participating in daily life activities.
 This means baskets, hooks, and toys at their levels and furniture appropriate for their size.

 While having full-access toys may seem scary at first, try to remember that you will be presenting fewer options… This means less mess and quicker cleanup!

 Here are a few tips to consider while planning your space…